 4. Always use a high quality branded Firewire cable eg Belkin.
 Some cheap ones are un-screened and non-precision plugs can promote the problems of 2. & 3. above..

 The stand-alone Coolscans are extremely robust but the host computer connects to the heart of the scanner and can inflict serious damage upon it.
 Most is repairable but some is not.
-Interruptions or variations of the incoming mains supply can upset the combination of Coolscan and computer connected together by USB or Firewire.
-Interruptions and reconnections of mains supply while both are switched on are very likely to cause damage.
-The defence to this is an Uninterruptable Power Supply (UPS).
-An Amazon search shows that these once very expensive items are now remakably cheap, around £100.
-This is essential protection for the high-end LS-5000 & LS-9000 if not all Coolscans if your mains supply is not reliable.
+Interruptions or variations of the incoming mains supply while the Coolscan & computer are switched on and connected can cause damage.
+If your mains supply is unreliable, the solution is an Uninterruptable Power Supply (UPS) which can be bought quite cheaply (around £100).
+They will also protect your computer and allow controlled shutdown in the event of an unexpected power interruption.
 Note that both Coolscan and computer should run from the UPS.

 Care of Coolscans - TRANSIT MODE